mchmarny/eventmaker/README.md

 }
 ```

-* `id` - globally unique ID generated for each event
+* `id` - is a globally unique ID generated for each event
-* `src_id` - device ID or name (configured using the `--device` flag at launch)
+* `src_id` - is the device ID or name (configured using the `--device` flag at launch)
 * `time` - is the epoch (aka Unix time) of when the event was generated

 The `label`, `data`, and `unit` elements are based on the metrics defined in the template (see [metrics](#metrics) section below)

 ## metrics

-`eventmaker` supports dynamic metric configuration.
-That means that you can create new type of events by defining their label and frequency along with the type and range of value they should generate.
-For example, metric configuration for a virtual thermostat with temperature and humidity metrics would look like
+`eventmaker` dynamically configures metrics based on template where you can

+To create events, define one or more metrics in a template file where you configure the frequency in which that metric should be generated along with its type and range of value.
+For example, configuration for a virtual thermostat with temperature and humidity metrics would look like this

 ```yaml
 ---